-BusinessUSA is a federal website designed to make it easier for America’s small businesses and exporters to access government services to help them grow and hire.
+USA.gov’s small business page is designed to make it easier for America’s small businesses and importers/exporters to access government services to help them grow and hire.
 This group also provides resources for minorities and veterans.

 - Minority Business Development Agency

 This agency in the U.S. Department of Commerce provides opportunities to minority-owned businesses, increasing their global competitive advantage and their capabilities to create jobs.

 SCORE is a nonprofit organization that provides free business counseling and mentoring services to entrepreneurs and small business owners

 The SBA is a federal agency that counsels and assists small businesses in America with online training and comprehensive business plan tools.

 - Small Business Administration (SBA) Office of Women’s Business Ownership

 The SBA’s Office of Women’s Business Ownership’s mission is to enable and empower women entrepreneurs through advocacy, outreach, education and support.
 Through the management and technical assistance provided by the WBCs, entrepreneurs, especially women who are economically or socially disadvantaged, are offered comprehensive training and counseling on a vast array of topics in many languages to help them start and grow their own businesses.